 The trustees are responsible for the other information.
-The other information comprises the information included in the Trustees' Report as required by the Trust Property Control Act 57 of 1988, which we obtained prior to the date of this report.
+The other information comprises the Trustees' Report as required by the Trust Property Control Act 57 of 1988, which we obtained prior to the date of this report.
 The other information does not include the annual financial statements and our auditor's report thereon.